Things to know

 This is the second letter that Paul wrote to Timothy.
 It may be the last letter Paul wrote.
 Paul was in prison.
 He knew he was going to die soon.
 So he wrote his friend to say goodbye.
+At the end of his letter, he hoped that Timothy could come to visit him.
 And he wrote to encourage him to be strong.
 He said that a man of God must be like a soldier, like a farmer, and like a runner.
 He must not be afraid.
 He must be patient.
 He must keep on going.

 Timothy was a leader in the churches in Asia.
 There were already many false teachers in the world.
 These men and women were causing people to be confused.
 They were leading them away from the truth.
 And things would get worse before they got better.
 So Paul told Timothy to avoid foolish arguments.
 He must be patient.
 He must study to be a good teacher.
 He must teach them the truths that he learned from the scriptures*.
 He must remember the example that Paul showed him.
 If he did these things, God would reward him for his work.

 There were many problems among God’s people in those days.
 False teachers were more and more bold.
 They taught things that were not true.
 They were jealous.
 They were selfish.
 So Paul wrote to encourage Timothy.
 He must not be uneasy.
 He must trust* God’s Spirit*.
 God’s Spirit* would not make him weak and afraid.
 God had given him the gifts he needed.
 And God’s Spirit* would give him power and love and help Timothy control himself.

 Timothy must be loyal to God.
 He must be true to the good news God gave him.
 This ‘gospel*’ was God’s plan ‘before the beginning of time‘.
 There would always be people who opposed it.
 There would always be people who tried to change it.
 So Timothy needed to be careful to teach it just the way that he had learned from Paul.